-Once our investigation has finished we will pay you the market value of your vehicle at the time of the theft.
+Once our investigation has finished we will pay you the market value of your vehicle at the time of the theft, less your policy excess.
 If there is finance secured on your vehicle, we will need to pay the finance company first and any balance will be paid directly to you.
 You will be responsible for the balance of any finance agreement if the amount owed is higher than the value of the vehicle.
-If you have purchased GAP insurance from the dealer that sold the vehicle to you, you will need to ask them about the operation of that policy.
+If you have purchased GAP insurance from the dealer that sold the vehicle to you or through your insurance intermediary, you will need to ask them about the operation of that policy.

 When we settle your claim, the vehicle becomes our property and you must notify us immediately if it is recovered.